jstephensdev/ad-free-typing/README.md

 # Ad Free Typing

 my favorite practice typing site https://www.keybr.com/, requires viewing of ads.
-I prefer not to view ads so I created this ad free version to pratice with.
+I prefer not to view ads so I created this ad free version.
 It is a work inprogress with a list of features I am working on below

 ## link: https://wonderful-crostata-77f500.netlify.app/

+## Technology Used

+TypeScript
+React
+Redux
+Redux-ToolKit
+Faker for text generation
+IonIcons for icons in header

 ## Local Startup Guide